dschanoeh/hover-ddns/README.md

 ![License](https://img.shields.io/github/license/dschanoeh/hover-ddns)
 ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/dschanoeh/hover-ddns)

+**⚠️ hover-ddns currently doesn't work because hover is now enforcing the use of a second factor when logging in.
+See [this issue](https://github.com/dschanoeh/hover-ddns/issues/18) for more information.**

 hover-ddns is a DDNS client that will update DNS A and/or AAAA records at hover with the current public IP address(es) of the machine.

 This is an unofficial client using the non-supported Hover API.